hfbassani/pbml/Executables/README.md

 # Running executables

+first of all, navigate to the directory containing the binaries.

 ## Creating Parameters File

-  1. Navigate to the directory containing the binaries
-  2. Run the program:
+  1. Run the program:

   ```sh
   $ ./params-gen -f ../phmb4/Parameters/OrigRealSeed -n 1 -r 500 -o